banister/dup_eval/README.markdown

     o.dup_eval { hello; goodbye }    #=> "Hello!
 Goodbye!"

 From above, both the methods of the object itself and the binding of the block are available to the block.

+    #we can also choose which objects we want to eval the block in (we can have more than one)
+    o1 = Object.new
+    class << o1; ...define methods here... end

+    o2 = Object.new
+    class << o2; ...define methods here... end

+    o3 = Object.new
+    class << o3; ...define methods here... end

+    o1.dup_eval_with(o1, o2, o3) { o1_method; o2_method; o3_method }

+As shown above we can have the block access methods in many objects (as many as we want).
+The object may also be either Objects, Classes, or Modules.